Essential Security Checklist

 21) Recycle your computer the right way, deleting all personal information first.

-23) Special considerations for traveling with a laptop
+23) Special considerations for traveling with a laptop or tablet.

 24) Consider signing up for an Identity Theft Protection service.